 The touristy area also caters to travellers including families visiting Zagreb.
 Indulge yourself with treats, snacks, and filling local cuisine at the many restaurants and cafes.

 When you finish exploring the area, you’re still just a few blocks from the neighbouring districts.
 Ride the funicular down to Lower Town and stretch your legs walking the hilly streets of Kaptol.

-Where to stay: The best hotels in Gornji Grad
+Recommended hotels in Gornji Grad (Upper Town)